 More and more people these days are dealing with harassment by debt collectors, who are aggressively trying to obtain payment from people of limited financial means due to job loss, illness, or disability.
 You may have experienced this yourself!

 What you may not know, though, is that there is a federal law that protects you from harassment by debt collectors called the Fair Debt Collection Practices Act.
-Although, strangely, it is not a shield against the creditor itself, it does provide remedies against collection agencies and law firms.
+While the Fair Debt Collection Practices Act is not a shield against the creditor itself, it does provide remedies against collection agencies and law firms.

-Set forth below are the "don'ts" that the collectors must follow.
-If any of these things have happened to you, you might actiually be able to turn the tables and sue them!
+There are things that debt collectors can't do.
+If any of these things happen to you, you might actually be able to turn the tables and sue them!
 Check it out!

 Among other things, the law regulates how debt collectors communicate with you.
-Here are a few examples of what they cannot do:
+For example, debt collectors:

-- Call at an inconvenient time.
-In the absence of knowledge of circumstances to the contrary, this means after 8am and before 9pm, local time at your location.
+- Can't call at an inconvenient time.
+Typically, this means after 8 am and before 9 pm local time at your location.

-- Call you at your job if they know or have reason to know that your employer prohibits you from receiving such communication.
+- Can't call you at your job if they know or have reason to know that your employer prohibits you from receiving such communication.
+You shouldn't have to tell them more than once.

-- Communicate with third parties, except to get contact information, without your prior consent or that of the court.
-An exception to this would be communication pursuant to a "postjudgment judicial remedy," such as a bank levy or wage execution.
+- Can't communicate with third parties, except to get contact information, without your prior consent or that of the court.
+An exception would be communication pursuant to a "post-judgment judicial remedy," such as a bank levy or wage execution.
 A third party also does not include a spouse.

-- The use or threat of use of violence or other criminal means to harm your physical person, reputation, or property.
+- The use or threat of violence or other criminal means to harm your physical person, reputation, or property.

 - Causing a telephone to ring or engaging you in telephone conversation repeatedly or continuously with intent to annoy, abuse, or harass you.
-Basically, they can only all once per day if they succeed in getting ahold of you.
+Basically, they can only call once daily if they succeed in getting ahold of you.

 - Call without identifying themselves properly.

-A debt collector may not use any false, deceptive, or misleading representation or means in connection with the collection of any debt.
+A debt collector may not use any false, deceptive, or misleading representation or means in connection with any debt collection.
 This is where they often get into trouble.
 This can include the false representation of:

-- any compensation which may be lawfully received by any debt collector for the collection of a debt (e.g. claims that you have to pay collection fees, attorneys fees, costs, etc.)
+- Any compensation that may be lawfully received by any debt collector for the collection of a debt (e.g., claims that you have to pay collection fees, attorney's fees, costs, etc.)

 - The threat to take any action that cannot legally be taken or that is not intended to be taken.